 Step 2.
 Cook Aromatic Vegetables

-Add onion, carrots, and celery into the pot.
+Add onion, carrots, and celery to the pot.
 Cook until soft and translucent for about 3-4 minutes.
 Add garlic and cook just until fragrant.

 Step 3.
 Deglaze